Standard Libraries (CLI): Network Library

 The Network Library provides simple networking services including direct access to network ports as well as HTTP support.
 It defines types in the following namespaces:

-System Defines types that provide an object representation of a uniform resource identifier (URI) and easy access to the parts of the URI.

-System.CollectionsSpecialized Defines specialized and strongly-typed collections; for example, a linked list dictionary, a bit vector, and collections that contain only strings.

-SystemNet Defines types that provide a simple programming interface for a number of network protocols.

-System.NetSockets Defines type that provide a managed implementation of the Windows Sockets (Winsock) interface for developers who need to tightly control access to the network.

 Reflection Library

 The Reflection Library provides the ability to examine the structure of types, create instances of types and invoke methods on types, all based on a description of the type.
 It defines types in the following namespaces:

-System Defines the void type, a return value type for a method that does not return a value.

-SystemGlobalization Defines type that provide information about a specific culture (called a locale for unmanaged code development).
-The information includes the names for the culture, the writing system, the calendar used and formatting for dates and sort strings.

-SystemReflection Defines types that provide a managed view of loaded types, methods and fields, and that can dynamically create and invoke types.

-System.SecurityPermissions Defines types that control access to operations and resources based on policy.
-These types are relevant to the reflection.

 XML Library

 The XML Library provides a simple "pull-style" parser for XML.
 It is designed for resource-constrained devices, yet provides a simple user model.
 It defines types in the following namespace.

-SystemXml Defines types for processing XML.
+Windows Presentation Foundation Library

+Microsoft has a namespace for the Windows Presentation Foundation (WPF) application classes.